jarretgabel/Bash-scripts/README.md

 node.sh
 --------------------------------
-Script to install Node.js, dependencies & common packages on an Ubuntu server
+Bash script to install Node.js, dependencies & common packages on an Ubuntu server